-An exposure reduction target (ERT) and an exposure concentration obligation (ECO) for PM{2.5} have been set within the AQD.
+An exposure reduction target (ERT) and an exposure concentration obligation (ECO) for $PM{2.5}$ have been set within the AQD.
 Both environmental objectives are based on the value calculated for the average exposure indicator (AEI).
 The AEI is calculated as the three-year average of annual mean measurements at urban background and suburban background monitoring sites (listed in Appendix 6) across a member state.

-The AEI for the reference year 2016 has been calculated from measurements made during 2014, 2015 and 2016.
-The method used to calculate the AEI for the 2016 reference year is the same as was used for the previous assessments (Brookes et al., 2012, 2013, 2015, 2016 and 2017).
+The AEI for the reference year 2017 has been calculated from measurements made during the years 2015, 2016 and 2017.
+The method used to calculate the AEI for the 2017 reference year is the same as was used for the previous assessments (Brookes et al., 2012, 2013, 2015, 2016, 2017 and 2019).
 An assessment of compliance with the ECO is also presented in this section.